neoveil/.dotties/README.md

 # .dotties #

-like titties, but starts with `dot`
+like titties, but starts with `do`